1:22 PM, Friday July 18th 2025

-I’m not seeing much in the way of consciously shifting the degree of your contour curves.
-Sometimes you’ll flip their direction, but their degree tends to stay quite narrow.
-Keep in mind that the degree of your contour lines should be shifting wider as we slide along the sausage form, moving farther away from the viewer.
+In terms of the degree of your contour lines, this isn't quite right (you appear to be drawing them to either be consistent in degree, or decreasing in degree the further back along the sausage we slide).
+Keep in mind that barring any actual bending of the form, a sausage is essentially a cylinder which follows the same logic explained here in the ellipses section of lesson 1.
+This means that the degree of the contour curves should be shifting wider as we slide along the sausage form, moving farther away from the viewer.
 This is also influenced by the way in which the sausages themselves turn in space, but farther = wider is a good rule of thumb to follow.
-If you're unsure as to why that is, review the Lesson 1 ellipses video.
-You can also see a good example of how to vary your contour curves in this diagram showing the different ways in which our contour lines can change the way in which the sausage is perceived.
+You can see a good example of how to vary your contour curves in this diagram showing the different ways in which our contour lines can change the way in which the sausage is perceived.

 -